101arrowz/fflate/docs/interfaces/unzipfile.md

 • `Optional` **originalSize**: number

-The original size of the file
+The original size of the file.
+Will not be present for archives created in a streaming fashion.

 ___